 Open Hardware Monitor

 This thing is the total reverse situation of the Rainmeter.
-It is a straightforward CPU Temperature Monitor software, with the most honest interface of all.
+It is a straightforward Temperature Monitor, with the most honest interface of all.
 This software will list all the hardware components that could be of prominence and list their current temperature; the maximum temperature reached and the safety limit.

 It has some level of customization to it too.
 You can choose to show or hide specific values from the dashboard.
 It’s a very lightweight software to install on your system.
 It is a zip file and need not be installed.
 Just open it and run as administrator for additional features and details.